nand8a/gedcom-to-mongo/README.md

     >> chan_date: '2020-06-14 18:24:09.000Z'
   ```
+ * ISO dates are used wherever possible to allow querying over time
+ ranges.
  * An individual record (e.g. `@I2@`) is currently used as the document
  `_id` in MongoDB.

  * An embedded database structure is sought, but a secondary family
-   database has been retained until that structure is settled on.
+   database has been retained until the data is fully embedded.
 These two
    databases are the
      - `person`, and
      - `family` databases.